yqyeoh/techpass-tenant-docs/docs/cheatsheet.md

    Current convention is to have your tenant namespace as a prefix to your group names, delimited with ":"
    <tenant_namespace>:<group_name>
    Eg. SHIP:billing, SHIP:project-a, etc
-   You can further extend multi-tenancy by appending to the prefix
+   You can further extend multi-tenancy by appending to the prefix with delimiter "-" Eg. <tenant_namespace>:<project>-<group_name>
-   Eg. <tenant_namespace>:<project>:<group_name>
-   SHIP:MOH:billing, SHIP:MOH:project-a, SHIP:MOE:billing,etc
+   SHIP:MOH-billing, SHIP:MOH-project-a, SHIP:MOE-billing,etc
 4. Throttle request rate to 1 request per second.
 Requests made should be synchronous (cannot fire a new request unless the previous request is done)
    Due to a technical limitation on Azure's services, TechPass has noticed a drop in requests handled due to throttling.
    We are looking into this limitation.
 Hence the recommendation to throttle your requests as well.